If you’re intimidated by the idea of hosting Thanksgiving for the first time these 7 tips make it so much more do-able!

 Whether we are sharing a holiday meal with extended family, new in-laws, inviting friends over, or guests we know would otherwise be alone, the question I ask is, “If you had to choose a single item that defines the holiday meal for you, what would it be?”

 This question helps set the menu and ensure everyone at the table will have at least one thing special to them.
-For me, homemade egg noodles are my favorite at Thanksgiving, comfort food reminding me of home like nothing else.
+Homemade egg noodles are my favorite at Thanksgiving, but it’s Pumpkin Dream Pie for my husband.
+This kind of comfort food reminds us of home like nothing else.

-3) Specialty diets can be difficult to navigate, especially when preparing traditional meals.
+3. Specialty diets are challenging to navigate—especially when preparing traditional meals.

 It is important to consider guests with special diets, however, you are not expected to gear the entire menu around it (obviously, life-threatening allergies are the exception).

 Ask your guest for help with locating recipes that accommodate their needs, as well as bringing a dish they are sure to be able to enjoy.
-The individual with the special diet will be happy to be asked and feel more at ease when they know ahead of time what to expect.
+The individual with the special diet will be happy to be asked and feel more at ease when they know beforehand what to expect.

 There are numerous online resources for dairy-free, gluten-free, diabetic, allergy-free, vegetarian & vegan, and other dietary considerations.